clubajax/on/README.md

 # on

+A library for making it easy to manage DOM Node events.

+## Getting Started

+To install using bower:

+	bower install clubajax/on --save

+You may also use `npm` if you prefer.
+You can also clone the repository with your generic clone commands as a standalone repository or submodule.

+	git clone git://github.com/clubajax/on.git

+It is recommended that you set the config.path of RequireJS to make `on` accessible as an absolute path.
+If using as a global or with Browserify, it is suggested that you use an *NPM run script* to copy the `on` script to a location more convenient for your project.

+`on` has no dependencies.

 ## Description

 `on` is a simple library for handling DOM node events.
 It has been under development and used in production for years.
-While the repository is fairly new, the code is very well established and tested.
+While the repository is fairly new, the code is very well established, tested, and used in production apps.

 The primary feature is it returns a handle, from which you can pause, resume, and remove the event.
 Handles are much easier to manipulate than using `removeEventListener` or jQuery's `off`, which